burrsutter/stonesoup-argocd/readme.md

 https://kubernetes.default.svc  in-cluster           Unknown  Cluster has no applications and is not being monitored.
 ```

-Because of the .tekton directory in the Stonesoup gitops repo
+Because of the .tekton directory in the Stonesoup gitops repo create some additional CRDs

+????

 ```
 kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml